MonicaSue/fleet-solutions-front-end/README.md

 * Icons by [flaticon](https://www.flaticon.com/)

 ## Ice Box
+- [ ] Allow users to search for an AV by it's vehicle Id # in the AVs and Dashboard pages
+- [ ] Allow users to filter dashboard by Month, Year, YTD
+- [ ] Allow admins to deactivate accounts, preventing users to sign-in, in order to maintain data history
 - [ ] Implement safety incidenct model and dashboard
 - [ ] Implement a more robust analytical reporting
 - [ ] Implement drag and drop functionality to the AVs page
-- [ ] Allow users to search for an AV by it's vehicle Id # in the AVs and Dashboard pages